-The Group acquired 49% of True Partner Capital Advisor Co., Ltd. shares with US \$1,123 on October 2, 2015, which indicate significant.
+The Group acquired 49% of the outstanding in True Partner Advisor Hong Kong Ltd. shares for consideration of US \$1,123 thousands on October 2, 2015, in which the Group has significant influence.
 Below is the relevant information:

-Principal place of business /Register Ownersh and % of r Name of associate Relationship with the Company country of company December 31, 2020 December 31, 2019 True Partner Capital Advisor Co., Ltd. Its main business is assets management, and it's the Company's strategic alliances to expand assets managing business.
+Principal place of business /Register Ownersh and % of r 1 1 1 Name of associate Relationship with the Company country of company December 31, 2021 December 31, 2020 True Partner Advisor Hong Kong Ltd. Its main business is assets management, and it's the Company's strategic alliances to expand assets managing business.
 Hong Kong 49.00 % 49.00 %